arman-ali-dev/learnSpringBoot/Notes/notes.md

 ### @Service →
 A @Component that also creates a bean but is specifically used for business logic in the service layer.

+### YAML File:
+A YAML (.yml) file is a human-readable configuration file that uses indentation to structure data.
+It is commonly used for settings in applications like Spring Boot, Docker, and Kubernetes.
+YAML stands for "YAML Ain't Markup Language" and is used for data serialization and configuration.

+### @Value():
+@Value annotation is used in Spring Boot to read values from the application.properties or application.yml file.
+It helps assign configuration values directly to variables in the code.